Second cabinet of Najib Mikati: Cabinet issues

 As the new cabinet would meet for the first time, chaired by Suleiman, 15 June, the important issues on hand were the formation of a committee to draft a policy statement outlining the government's position on such issues as Hezbollah's arsenal and the STL.
 The cabinet was also said to discuss the relations with Syria, international obligations vis-a-vis the STL and such U.N. resolutions as 1701.
 The STL, however, was read as the first test of the new government.

 Following the third cabinet meeting to formulate a policy statement for the government, conflict emerged over the STL.
 The 12-member committee to draft the statement were in disagreement over an article in relation to the STL with some of the members saying there was no mention of the STL and others saying it was included in the draft but not discussed.
 Information Minister Walid Daouk said the issue had not been discusses.
 On 27 June, efforts to form a policy statement were intensified to resolve disputes over the STL, amid reports that the STL was planning issuing indictments for five Hezbollah members.
 However, a fifth cabinet meeting was still unable to formulate a policy statement before the constitutionally-imposed deadline of one-month.
 The issue of the STL was the last remaining stumbling block.
 The Daily Star said that some of the ministers involved said that the STL was facing the same sort of crisis as the government formation talks because of the "inflexibility shown by the team that refuses to include any STL formula in the policy statement," but were instead trying to "buy time."

-BBC reported that the cabinet indicated it would not allow the four Hezbollah indictees, including Mustafa Badr Al Din, to be arrested, though the STL said it released their names to facilitate their arrest.
+BBC reported that the cabinet indicated it would not allow the four Hezbollah indictees, including Mustafa Badreddine, to be arrested, though the STL said it released their names to facilitate their arrest.
 It was rumoured that in November, Mikati had ties approval of funding for the STL (which Hezbollah refused to support) which him staying in office or resigning.